JENOVAAbsolute/128-Bit-Bay-Software/README.md

 # 128-Bit-Bay-Software

-## *Use the keyboard shortcut `CTRL+F` to quickly search for software.
-If what you want is not listed, you can request it in the Discord server.*
+## *Use the Table of Contents below to quickly search for software.
+If what you want is not listed, you can request it in our Discord server. https://discord.gg/NF38g3ENVc*

 ## *You must use a decoder for most downloads: https://www.base64decode.org/*